harryreyesnieva/harryreyesnieva.github.io/presentations.md

 **Local**

-1. Health Information Exchange Enables Enhanced STI Surveillance Using Electronic Health Record Data.
+1. Leveraging Health Information Exchange to Improve Public Health Reporting and Monitoring.
 2023.
+Department of Biomedical Informatics, Columbia University Irving Medical Center.

+2. Health Information Exchange Enables Enhanced STI Surveillance Using Electronic Health Record Data.
+2023.
 Division of Infectious Diseases, Columbia University Irving Medical Center.

-2. Mining the Health Disparities and Minority Health Bibliome.
+3. Mining the Health Disparities and Minority Health Bibliome.
 2022.
-Biomedical Informatics Seminar Series, Department of Biomedical Informatics, Columbia University.
+Biomedical Informatics Seminar Series, Department of Biomedical Informatics, Columbia University Irving Medical Center.

-3. Guest Lecturer, Health Equity and Informatics, Fall 2020.
-BINF G4011: Acculturation to Medicine and Clinical Informatics, Biomedical Informatics, Columbia University.
+4. Guest Lecturer, Health Equity and Informatics, Fall 2020.
+BINF G4011: Acculturation to Medicine and Clinical Informatics, Department of Biomedical Informatics, Columbia University.

-4. Diversity, Culture, and Inclusion Series - LGBTQ Health.
+5. Diversity, Culture, and Inclusion Series - LGBTQ Health.
 2019.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-5. Documentation of Sexual Orientation and Gender Identity in the Electronic Health Record.
+6. Documentation of Sexual Orientation and Gender Identity in the Electronic Health Record.
 2018.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-6. Algorithmic Bias and Health Disparities.
+7. Algorithmic Bias and Health Disparities.
 2017.
 Machine Learning Working Group, Partners HealthCare.

-7. Improving and Leveraging Sexual Orientation and Gender Identity Demographics in Epic.
+8. Improving and Leveraging Sexual Orientation and Gender Identity Demographics in Epic.
 2017.
 Sexual Orientation and Gender Identity Working Group, Partners HealthCare.

-8. Designing and Building Clinical Research Databases.
+9. Designing and Building Clinical Research Databases.
 2014.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-9. Data Management and Manipulation using Microsoft Access and SQL.
+10. Data Management and Manipulation using Microsoft Access and SQL.
 2014.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital.

-10. The LGBTQ Data Collection Gap: Sexual Orientation and Gender Identity in the EHR.
+11. The LGBTQ Data Collection Gap: Sexual Orientation and Gender Identity in the EHR.
 2014.
 LGBTQ and Allies Employee Resource Group, Brigham Health.

-11. How Busy Clinicians Can Improve Care and Pursue Scholarship.
+12. How Busy Clinicians Can Improve Care and Pursue Scholarship.
 2013.
 Division of General Internal Medicine and Primary Care, Brigham and Women’s Hospital, Faculty Retreat.

 **Regional**